October 22, 2025

 Do you have one project story ready that proves you can debug under pressure?

 If you can’t answer those yet, that’s fine; now you know what to practice.
-Use AI as your coach, not your shortcut.
+Use AI as your coach first.
+What you do on interview day is your call.

 Related Blogs